What Motor Coach Operators Should Know About the Canadian ELD Requirements

 What should I look for in an ELD?

 Shawn Geary of McCoy Bus Lines has had ELDs on his entire charter fleet since 2012 and had to change suppliers in 2018 to be compliant with the U.S. ELD regulations.
 If your company has vehicles that travel into the U.S., you will want to ensure that your equipment will be compliant on both sides of the border.
-Geary notes that many ELD providers gear their technology to the trucking industry and encourages motor coach operators to find a provider that understands the unique needs of passenger carrier motor vehicles.
+Geary notes that many ELD providers gear their technology to the trucking industry and encourage motor coach operators to find a provider that understands the unique needs of passenger carrier motor vehicles.

 Saucon Technologies’ Mike Deeb tells OMCA that his company found a niche in the bus market right after 9/11 and states that 99.5% of their current business is with motor coaches in North America.
 When asked what the different ELD requirements are for passenger vehicles and freight vehicles, Deeb says that the technical differences are not as prevalent in Canada as they are in the U.S. because the U.S. have two completely different sets of rules.

-Dan DePalma of Streamline Transportation Technologies, a 100-year-old trucking company that purpose built a solution in the early 2000’s and found such success that they began selling their logging devices to other companies, also acknowledges the unique requirements of the ELDs in the busing industry.
+Dan DePalma of Streamline Transportation Technologies, a 100-year-old trucking company that purpose-built a solution in the early 2000s and found such success that they began selling their logging devices to other companies, also acknowledges the unique requirements of the ELDs in the busing industry.
 DePalma describes how drivers must be able to log different activities when the vehicle is stopped, whether it is for a break, an inspection or otherwise, to accurately keep track on on-duty and off-duty times.
 Then, when the vehicle is in motion, the ELD will automatically track the driving time.

 Coach Operators and ELD providers alike are cognizant that implementing ELDs into any fleet is a major monetary investment, from the tangible devices to the monthly service fees, and urge every operator to take their time deciding on the perfect ELD provider for them.
 Consider what your operations typically look like – not just what they look like during the pandemic.
 Will you be making trips to the United States?
 What else will you want to use the logging devices for?
 How much money will each device save you in time and manpower?
 What kind of training does the supplier offer for your admin staff and drivers?